wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/4-troubleshoot-direct-routing-issues.md

 Normalization rules are used in sequence.
 When a number is dialled, the first matching rule will be used, and all other rules ignored.
 Create the most restrictive rules first, followed by less restrictive rules.

+> [!TIP]
-**Tip:** Create PowerShell scripts to create dial plans.
+> Create PowerShell scripts to create dial plans.
 Scripts allow more than one person to check the rules before the script is run.
 You can add comments to a script to make it more understandable.
 Scripts are also easier to update, without introducing other errors.
 To create dial plan scripts, you will need the Teams PowerShell module.

 ## Troubleshooting normalization rules